Skons/SOAS/README.md

 #### <a name='ArduinoFramework'></a>Arduino Framework

 The Arduino framework provides a simpeler `media_player` component, so to have a fallback to a non internet stream you will need something like the Audio Server or RTTL buzzer.
-Another downside is that it does not report errors the way the ESP-IDF framework reports errors.
+Another downside is that the `media_player` does not report errors the way the ESP-IDF framework reports errors.
 Therefor it's more difficult to detect if the stream is playing.
 With the `Alarm on local after seconds` number it is possible to force the local alarm after the defined seconds.

 Edit the YAML and make sure the `packages` and `esp32` at least contains the code from below.